openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     5. Remove private network net_01.
     6. Check that network net_01 is not present in the vSphere.
     7. Add private network net_01.
     8. Check that networks is  present in the vSphere.

 Expected result
 ###############

-Networks were successfuly created and presented in Horizon and vSphere.
+Networks were successfully created and presented in Horizon and vSphere.

 Check abilities to update network name